robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 - Checking for missing values
 - Checking that data formatting is correct for variables

-The following manipulations also need to be done:
+The following manipulation also need to be done:

 - Creating columns for Weekday and for Month
 - Creating a day and night variable based on time of transaction